anikch/Bike-rental-prediction-based-on-env-season/README.md

 ## Approach Taken:
 - As model interpretability is the key requirement here and during EDA, observed linear relation between the independent variables and the target, so used Linear Regression.
 - Performed Coarse tuning using RFE followed by manual tuning by building multiple LR models and checking the p values (< .05) of coefficients & removed multicollinearity (checking VIF) simultaneously.
 7th/Final LR model had 8 features.
 - Durbin-Watson & Residual Analysis confirmed LR assumptions met.
 Adj.
 R-squared: 0.833.
+R2 score is almost similar in test and train dataset.
+So no possiblke overfitting is identified.
-Identified top features, beta coefficients & equation to interpret final Linear Regression model.
+- Identified top features, beta coefficients & equation to interpret final Linear Regression model.

 ## EDA and Model Building